Prior To Arrival

 - Summer camp will end each Friday afternoon this summer.

-- Family is invited to the departure festival on Friday afternoon starting at 1:30pm for a dessert gathering.
+- Family is invited to the departure festival on Friday afternoon starting at 1:30pm for a dessert gathering and the closing festival.

 - If your camper brought medications, any remaining medication can be picked up from the Health Coordinator when you arrive.

 - When leaving, don’t forget to look for your camper’s belongings on the luggage rack.
 Please ask your camper to double-check they have everything they came with.
 Campers often pack things separate or may have a garbage bag with dirty clothes.

 - A pop-up camp store will be open for families to select from a variety of souvenir items and clothing.

 - Campers are served three plentiful and nutritious meals a day as well as an evening snack.

 - Meals include camper-friendly items from pizza, chicken breast, breakfast burritos and more.

 - We will gladly accommodate food allergies and other special dietary needs.
 Please communicate any special food needs to LOMC prior to your camper’s arrival so we can be prepared to meet those needs.

 - We do not cater to fussy eaters.
 Campers are encouraged to try everything as a part of their learning experience.